scivision/asyncio-subprocess-ffmpeg/README.md

 Thus we have a "win-win" by using asyncio generator for FFprobe--the throttling comes implicitly from other parts of the pipeline.

-### play_threadpool.py
+### Threading

-Even though coroutines are more efficient in many applications, the syntax of `concurrent.futures.ThreadPoolExecutor` is perhaps the simplest possible way to spawn independent processes in a controlled fashion
+Even though coroutines are more efficient in many applications, the syntax of `concurrent.futures.ThreadPoolExecutor` is perhaps the simplest possible way to spawn independent processes in a controlled fashion.

+* play_thread.py: use ThreadPoolExecutor without queue
+* play_thread_queue.py: use ThreadPoolExecutor with queue

-### play_coroutine.py
+### Coroutine

-Use Python `asyncio` coroutine event loop to spawn processes.
+* play_coroutine.py: `asyncio` coroutine event loop to spawn processes.

 ### Fortran